dockette/devstack/README.md

 #### `phpmailer`

-Phpmailer store all mails send via `mail()` function to `/srv/mail` folder by default.
+Phpmailer stores all mails send via `mail()` function to `/srv/mail` folder by default.
 You can change it.

 | Key               | Value      |
 |-------------------|------------|